gianlucamajor/eCruziDB/README.md

-# Trypanosoma cruzi Epitopes Database Project
+# Trypanosoma cruzi Epitopes Database Project (eCruziDB)

 This project is database of epitopes from T.cruzi coming phage display assay.